medcomdk/dk_MunicipalityObservationResults/input/pagecontent/index.md

 #### MedComHomeCareObservation
 The [MedComHomeCareObservation](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition-medcom-homeCare-observation.html) profile inherits from the MedComCoreObservation profile.
 This profile includes a code, and value for the observation, and a comment on the individual result , if this comment is relevant to include.
 The  code shall either be a NPU or MCS code describing the observation.
 Further, a date and time that defines when the observation was performed shall be added.
+It is also required to send a marking that the result of the observation is not reference assessed

 #### MedComCorePatient